VATSIM-UK/sector-file-compiler/README.md

 ### Optional

+`--check-config` - If set, only runs the configuration checking step to ensure that the compiler config is correct.

+`--lint` - If set, only runs the configuration check and linting steps.

+`--validate` - If set, only runs the configuration check, linting and post-validation steps.
+Does not output files.

 `--skip-validation` - If set, the compiler will skip the post-parse validation phase of compilation,

 `--strip-comments` - If set, any comments in the input will be removed.
 If an empty line is leftover, it will be discarded.